stormlrd/aws-federated-python-awscli-skeleton/README.md

 ```

 # usage:
+ensure you have set up your aws cli config properly. i have another script that can help scrape identity center profiles found here: https://github.com/stormlrd/aws-sso-cli-config-creator

-copy the template and name it something else as you'll want to re-use this as your baseline
+copy the template & the aws-federated-headless-login executable somewhere else and rename the python script something else..

 python3 ./newnameofyourscript.py to run the script